peterstace/dauntless/README.md

 ### Most Important

+* Rebrand to "Dauntless".

 * Display message to user.
+Even when moving page up/down and already at the top/bottom.
+And when moving left/right.

 * Configuration file.